 First, establish a team of advisors.
 Your trusted team can help determine if buying that business is the right move for your financial future.

 Take a Step Back

-Ross Grifkin, a Rockland Trust commercial banking expert, believes that those thinking about purchasing a business should take a minute to really consider all of their options.
+Itamar Chalif, VP, Business Banking Officer at Rockland Trust, believes that those thinking about purchasing a business should take a minute to really consider all of their options.
 “You can buy an established business or you could invest in a building and create your own business from within its walls.
 This provides you with an asset, which can be useful if you ever decide to sell the business.
 Really think through what you’re paying for before getting into too much debt.”